lggomez/markdowntopdf-notes-system/README.md

    - Check your PlantUML syntax
    - Ensure the plantuml library is installed: `pip install plantuml`
    - Check the temp directory for error messages

+6. **Style profile not working as expected**
+   - Verify the profile name is correct: `a4-print` or `a4-screen`
+   - Check that the database was updated: `python convert_md_to_pdf.py --cleanup-db` to reset
+   - Use `--debug` to see which profile is being used

 ### Debug Mode
 Use `--debug` to enable detailed logging and `--no-cleanup` to keep temporary files for inspection: